Shafiq Fayadh: Early life

-Fayadh was born in the village of Ayb al-Arus, near Jableh, to an Alawite family of the prominent Kalbiyya clan.
-Other members of the clan include Fayadh's cousin, Hafez al-Assad.
+Fayadh was born in the village of Ayn al-Arus, near Jableh, to an Alawite family of the prominent Kalbiyya clan.
+Other members of the clan include Fayadh's cousin and former Syrian president Hafez al-Assad.

 His son ‘Ala is married to Lamia, the daughter of Rifaat al-Assad.
 Another of his sons married into a Christian family, whilst another married into a Shiite family.

 Career

 The 3rd Division under Fayadh played an extremely important role for the government of Hafez al-Assad.
 The unit, under Fayadh, was one of the first to go into Lebanon in 1976.
 Fayadh played an important role during the Islamic uprising in Syria, occupying Aleppo with the 3rd Division in 1980, and taking part in the Hama massacre.
 The Division was deployed near Damascus, in order to protect the government against potential coups.

-Fayadh was retired in June 2005 as part of a restructuring program of the Syrian Army designed to pave the way for the succession of the Presidency to Bashar al-Assad from Hafez al-Assad.
+Fayadh was retired in June 2005 as part of a restructuring program of the Syrian Army, five years after Bashar al-Assad had succeeded his father Hafez al-Assad as president.